asyinka/educative-io/README.md

 # Educative.io Navigation Bar

-<article>This projects made a similar outlook of the educative.io navigation bar.
+<article>This projects made a similar outlook of educative.io website's navigation bar.

-I focused on the implementation of the smooth display of navBar contents when a user hovers on the navigation bar content.</article>
+I focused on the implementation of the smooth display of navBar contents when a **user hovers on the navigation bar content**.

+The content of each section are displayed when the user hover on the navigation bar content/heading</article>

 ### This project include the use of: